Beginning in January, Red started getting calls from groups of furries who wanted her help fighting Nazis.

 Red told me that when members of the Antifa Furs called her up to ask for advice, they didn't like what she had to say.
 Though being "anti-fascist" seems like an obvious position to take, especially at a time like this, many antifas advocate property destruction and other forms of lawbreaking—which, Red said, the Antifa Furs weren't up for.

-"Everyone jumped on this antifa bandwagon, but they are getting over their head," she told me.
-"It's not for all liberals, it's for anarchists and for communists.
-It's not for people who wanna hold a sign or sign a petition, it's for people who are willing to do whatever is necessary to stomp out fascism."
+"Everyone jumped on this antifa bandwagon, but they are getting in over their head," she told me.
+"It's not for all liberals.
+It's for anarchists and for communists.
+It's not for people who wanna hold a sign or sign a petition.
+It's for people who are willing to do whatever is necessary to stomp out fascism."

 Instead of fighting Foxler with violence, the Antifa Furries decided to go with a strategy of trying to convince people to boycott conventions that didn't ban the Furry Raiders from attending—a fairly roundabout way of ostracizing one's enemies.